Unit 3.5 · Demand Management (Monetary Policy)

 Summary

-This topic covers expansionary and contractionary monetary policies, which are tools used by central banks to manage the economy.
-Expansionary policy aims to increase the money supply to boost aggregate demand, while contractionary policy seeks to reduce the money supply to control inflation.
-Understanding these policies is essential for analyzing how central banks influence economic activity.
+This topic covers the concepts of expansionary and contractionary monetary policy, which are tools used by central banks to manage the economy.
+Expansionary monetary policy aims to increase the money supply to stimulate economic growth, while contractionary monetary policy seeks to reduce the money supply to control inflation.
+Understanding these policies is essential for analyzing how central banks influence aggregate demand and overall economic activity.